 This chapter provides information to configure slope QoS policies using the command line interface.
-Topics in this chapter include:

 - Overview

-- Basic configuration
+- · Basic configuration

-- Service management tasks
+- · Service management tasks

 - Slope QoS policy command reference

 Random early detection (RED) and weighted random early detection (WRED) queue management policies are associated with queues and can be created at both access and network ports and in both directions (that is, ingress and egress).
 The main difference is that with WRED, there can be more than one slope curve managing the fill rate of the same queue.
 One curve manages the discards on high-priority traffic, and another curve manages the discards on low-priority traffic.
 For more information, see the Slope policies (WRED and RED).